Geo Bell 24/5/2017

 Luciding disclosed the following specifications for the Kickstarter edition of the LucidCatcher device:

+Does it really work?
 Hands-on full reviews coming soon

+Reviews from beta-testers and on prototype devices are both polarised and scarce.
 LucidSourcers can look forward to a hands-on review of the LucidCatcher very soon.
 Luciding are also shipping devices to popular YouTubers Giz Edwards, James Bray (SpaceTimeBadass) and Simon Rausch (KT-Forum.de).
 Watch this space!

 Voss, U., Schermelleh-Engel, K., Windt, J., Frenzel, C. & Hobson, J. A. (2013).
 Measuring consciousness in dreams: The lucidity and consciousness in dreams scale.
 Consciousness and Cognition, 22 (1), 8-21.
 10.1016/j.concog.2012.11.001